NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Additional remarks related to theoretical background

-Besides these nice preliminar theoretical results and numerical observations for small dimension problems, there is a limitation of NAG-FI method that comes from the numerical feasibility for computing the root of the non-linear \eqref{NR_NAGFI_functiong} that can be very challenging in practice.
+Besides these nice preliminary theoretical results and numerical observations for small dimension problems, there is a limitation of the NAG-FI method that comes from the numerical feasibility for computing the root of the non-linear function~\eqref{NR_NAGFI_functiong} that can be very challenging in practice.
 We will try to address this issue in future works.